icodeando/theheightsdancestudio/README.md

 ## The Heights Dance Studio

-An application built for a local dance school in New York City.
+I built this application for a local dance school in New York City.

 **Link to project:** https://theheightsdancestudio.netlify.app/